Week 12 Heisman Watch

 Photo Cred: AP News

-On the other side of the country, in the Pacific Northwest, Bo Nix of Oregon has been on a hot streak with consecutive 400-yard passing games.
+On the other side of the country, in the Pacific Northwest, Oregon’s Bo Nix has been on a hot streak with consecutive 400-yard passing games.
 This surge in performance has elevated Nix’s standing in the Heisman Trophy race.
 With pivotal matchups against Oregon State and Washington on the horizon, Nix has a golden opportunity to further solidify his case for the prestigious award.
 The pressure is on, and Nix’s ability to perform in these critical contests will undoubtedly shape the narrative around his Heisman candidacy.

 Bo Nix on his time at Auburn: 'I tried to be Superman' - al.com